Yuxin-Tao/yuxin-tao.github.io/_pages/awards.md

 - Provincial First Prize in the Chinese Mathematical Olympiad in Senior, China. _2013 & 2014_

 - Provincial First Prize in the Chinese Physics Olympiad, China. _2014_

+- Certificate of Distinction in the American Mathematics Contest (AMC), Mathematical Association of America. _2013_

+- Certificate of Participation in the American Invitational Mathematics Examination (AIME), Mathematical Association of America. _2013_